dwmoreau/MLI/Methods.md

 All training occurs with the Adam optimizer using a learning rate of 0.0001 and a batch size of 64.
 The Neural networks are implemented in TensorFlow.

-$\textit{I am looking through the code right now and it looks like the way I am setting the defaults is laden with bugs}$
-$\textit{For example, the dropout rate is 0 due to a bug.
-The listed hyperparameters are likely inaccurate}$
 $\textit{I have not done any hyperparameter optimization.
 There is a lot of over and underfitting.}$

 ### 2.2.3 Random forest